1.10 — Introduction to expressions

 }

-Each of these statements defines a new variable and initializes it with a value.
-Note that the initializers shown above make use of a variety of different constructs: literals, variables, operators, and function calls.
-Somehow, C++ is converting all of these different things into a single value that can then be used as the initialization value for the variable.
+Note that the initializers above make use of a variety of different entities: literals, variables, operators, and function calls.
+Somehow, C++ is converting all of these different things into a single value that can then be used as the initial value for the variable.

 What do all of these initializers have in common?
 They make use of an expression.

-An expression is a sequence of literals, variables, operators, and function calls that calculates a single value.
-The process of executing an expression is called evaluation, and the single value produced is called the result of the expression.
+In general programming, an expression is a non-empty sequence of literals, variables, operators, and function calls that calculates a value.
+The process of executing an expression is called evaluation, and the resulting value produced is called the result of the expression (also sometimes called the return value).

-For now, we’ll assume all expressions calculate values.
+For now, to keep things simple, we’ll assume expressions are evaluated to produce values.

 When an expression is evaluated, each of the terms inside the expression are evaluated, until a single value remains.
 Here are some examples of different kinds of expressions, with comments indicating how they evaluate: